eslint/eslint/docs/rules/no-irregular-whitespace.md

 This rule is aimed at catching invalid whitespace that is not a normal tab and space.
 Some of these characters may cause issues in modern browsers and others will be a debugging issue to spot.

-With this rule enabled the following characters will cause warnings outside of strings and comments:
+This rule disallows the following characters except where the options allow:

     \u000B - Line Tabulation (\v) - <VT>
     \u000C - Form Feed (\f) - <FF>